-Romania: Gas exports to Hungary will begin in 2020, Hungarians reserve all export capacities6.
-February 2018. / SEE Energy News
+Romania: Gas exports to Hungary will begin in 2020, Hungarians reserve all export capacities, SEE Energy News

 Romania will meet the technical requirements for gas exports to Hungary in 2020, according to an agreement signed by the foreign ministers of two countries on Monday, Peter Szijarto and Teodor Melescan, the Hungarian news agency MTI reported, according to Romanian Agerpres.